MobiDAX/Hummingbot-TuneX/README_SWARM.md

 ### Preparing barong api_keys

+Create new bot-trading user and create adjustments for currencies from all markets which be traded

-Use setter of your **opendax-project** for next steps
+Use MobiDAX of your **opendax-project** for next steps

-1. Turn on 2FA for user that will be used as bot
+1. Turn on 2FA for bot-trading user that will be used as bot

 ![2FA](https://gitlab.tunex.io/reference-project/hummingbot-tunex/-/raw/master/images/profile_mobiweb.jpg)